fleetdm/fleet/handbook/company/README.md

 We are dedicated to:

-- 🧑‍🚀 automating IT and security with a living, breathing API.
+- 🔌 API-driven, gitops-native, interoperable IT and security built on open source
-- 🪟 privacy, transparency, and trust through open-source software.
+- 🚪 a more spontaneous, outsider-friendly way to manage computers
-- 💻 a better way to manage computers.
+- 🪟 clarity and trust through open-source software

 ## Culture